• Home

 He was easily identifiable because he was the infield allstar with the glasses.
 According to all accounts from players of the era who knew enough and had seen enough of Mike Cubbage on the diamond, he was the real deal.

-Charlottesville native and baseball icon Michael Lee Cubbage passed away on August 10ththis month, age 74.
+Charlottesville native and baseball icon Michael Lee Cubbage passed away on August 11, 2024, age 74.
 Cubbage from an early age into his teen years at old Lane High School was a three sport allstar, baseball, football and basketball, but baseball was his first sport and where his legend and lore began.
 The Cubbage family lived walking distance to the youth league ball diamond off of McIntire Road in Charlottesville where a young Mike sent baseball’s rocketing skyward away from the field and into the roadway—maybe beyond.

 In the median area of the roadway in an aluminum summer lawn chair sat his mom Marge seeing all she needed to see of her elder son on the diamond.